Bucklin Point Wastewater Treatment Plant Operations and Maintenance/Storage Buildings

 • Designed as an N+1 facility with a backup service to the main services that allow the building to fully function if one of the services is compromised

-• During site enabling, all the access roads and utilities were built to allow for the construction of the Primary Controls Center
+• During the site enabling, all the access roads and utilities were built to allow for the construction of the Primary Controls Center

 • Control Rooms have a tunable lighting technology design which is critical to the employees maintaining a healthy circadian rhythm